sebbun123/Adventuretime/README.md

 ## Troubleshooting DanNet issues

+If you only see your driver populating stuff, you're likely having trouble with Dannet.
+The below should fix most dannet issues.

 Sometimes DanNet doesn't start properly, or is on a defunct network adapter.
 You can fix it with the following steps:

 1. Find the DanNet config — it'll be in `E3 folder` → `Config` → `MQ2DanNet`